 In 2015 his first CD “Invitation to Dance”, a collection of western dance music from Bach to Piazzolla has appeared in collaboration with the austrian label “Gramola” and received high acclaim by the critics.

-Since spring 2017 he is teaching at his own class in the Prayner Conservatory of Music in Vienna.
+Since spring 2017 he is teaching at his own class in the Prayner Conservatory of Music in Vienna and since September 2018 he has a halftime contract in the Orchestra of the Vienna state Opera/Vienna Philharmonic.

 Thomas-Michael plays an instrument by an unknown maker, presumably from north Italy, the scroll being from Prague, built in the early 18th Century.